 If the Participating TO fails to submit a modification request to the CAISO when changes are needed to the scope of, or schedule for, planned Network Upgrades or Participating TO’s Interconnection Facilities, then an impacted Interconnection Customer may submit a Material Modification Request for such modifications.
 Upon CAISO verification that the requested modification(s) are solely or primarily due to such scope or schedule changes, the Interconnection Customer will not be charged further for the assessment and the $10,000 deposit will be returned to the Interconnection Customer.

-For example, if the proposed modifications are due to a six-month delay in completion of the Participating TO’s Interconnection Facilities or Reliability Network Upgrades and the modification request proposes six-month delay in the In-Service Date and Commercial Operation Date of the project, then the Interconnection Customer will not be charged further for the assessment and the $10,000 deposit will be returned to the Interconnection Customer.
+For example, if the proposed modifications are due to a six-month delay in completion of the Participating TO’s Interconnection Facilities or RNUs and the modification request proposes six-month delay in the In-Service Date and COD of the project, then the Interconnection Customer will not be charged further for the assessment and the $10,000 deposit will be returned to the Interconnection Customer.

 The CAISO will review the information submitted to assess the Participating TO’s request and evaluate whether any other projects are affected by the proposed modification.
 When the Participating TO initiates a modification request, the CAISO will create a work order number and make reasonable efforts to inform the Interconnection Customer and make reasonable efforts to obtain its concurrence with the proposed change.
 Although the Participating TO may perform thorough research before submitting a modification request, the CAISO will perform its own review of the request in order to create documentation for the CAISO’s conclusion and to ensure a complete and independent analysis of the request.